It’s no secret: if your business relies on delivering a service, there is a limit to how much you can earn.

 You'll also know whether it's worth your while to invest in additional advertising to drive traffic to your new product.

-So if you DO want to take the speedy route, here our are top 7 secrets for rapid product launches:
+So if you DO want to take the speedy route, here are our top 7 secrets for rapid product launches:

 1. Don't Over-Complicate

-Start with the simplest, easiest launch methods – ones that you already know how to do or can set up quickly.
-It's easy to look at someone who has a complicated launch funnel and think, “I should be doing that!”
+It's easy to look at someone with a complicated launch funnel and think, “I should be doing that!”
 But those people have been doing launches for years or have someone managing it all for them.
 When speed is an issue, it's best to stick with what you can implement quickly.
-Then add on more tactics over time as you get more experience.
+Then, add more tactics over time as you gain more experience.

 2. Try a Soft Launch

-We often do ‘soft launches', in which we promote primarily to our own email lists and followers.
 Soft launches are a great way to test a product with your current customers before investing in a bigger launch.

 You can then ask your customers for their feedback, both the positive and the constructive type.
 Incorporate that feedback into both your launch materials and your product or service itself before you launch to the general public.
-You'll end up with a much higher quality product as a result AND you'll have success stories to share.
+You'll end up with a much higher quality product as a result, AND you'll have success stories to share.
 That will improve the conversions on your bigger launches even more.

 3. Build a Template Library